tcskill/terraform-ibm-ocp-mas/README.md

 ## Suggested instructions to use

-Create the following in a new directory on your filesystem:
+Copy the files from the sample directory in this repo to your local file system and edit as appropriate.
+Rename the terraform.tfvars.template to terraform.tfvars.

 - stages.tf : this will include all the modules that are needed and will be built.
 At a minimum you will need information about the cluster (from a cluster module), and any of the above module dependencies that are not already installed on the cluster.
 Include all those in the stages.tf